_____________________________________

 BOOK REVIEWS

-Mukherjee, is a former Permanent Representative of India to UNESCO, Paris
+former Permanent Representative of India to UNESCO, Paris and former

-Kumaraswamy, Squaring the Circle: Mahatma Gandhi and the Jewish
+P. R. Kumaraswamy, Squaring the Circle: Mahatma Gandhi

 RAJESH RAJAGOPALAN: Prof. Rajesh